E-Graphs as a Persistent Compiler Abstraction: A Persistent E-Graph Abstraction

+\paragraph{The \mlirdialect{equivalence} Dialect} Our new dialect features three operations that, in combination with the use-def information encoded in an \ac{ssa}-based \ac{ir}, suffice to represent an e-graph: \begin{description} \item[\mlirop{equivalence}{class}] takes one or more values (analogous to e-nodes), and produces a single result. \item[\mlirop{equivalence}{graph}] encompasses a graph region of code for \ac{es}.
+All \mlirop{equivalence}{class} operations must appear within it.
+Operations in this region can access values defined outside, but not vice versa. \item [\mlirop{equivalence}{yield}] is a terminator that closes off an e-graph.
+It takes as operands the results that can be accessed by operations outside of the \mlirop{equivalence}{graph}.
+These will correspond to the root e-classes. \end{description}

-The \mlirop{eqsat}{egraph} wrapper is necessary to represent cyclic e-graphs that can arise due to rewrites such as ${\tt a + 0} \rightarrow {\tt a}$ (\autoref{fig:cycle}).
+The \mlirop{equivalence}{graph} wrapper is necessary to represent cyclic e-graphs that arise due to rewrites such as ${\tt a + 0} \rightarrow {\tt a}$ (\autoref{list:cycle}).
 In typical \ac{ssa}-based \ac{ir}s, value uses can only occur after their definition.
 MLIR, however, supports the concept of graph regions (\autoref{subsec:background:ssa}), where this restriction is lifted.
-The region encompassed by an \mlirop{eqsat}{egraph} operation is such a graph region, allowing cycles in the use-def chain to occur.
+An \mlirop{equivalence}{graph} operation contains such a graph region, allowing cycles to occur in the use-def chains.

-Concretely, \mlirdialect{eqsat} consists of four operations which in combination with the use-def information encoded in an \ac{ssa}-based \ac{ir} are sufficient to represent an e-graph: \begin{description} \item[\mlirop{eqsat}{eclass}] takes one or more values (analogous to e-nodes), and produces a single result. \item[\mlirop{eqsat}{const\_eclass}] represents e-classes containing a single constant and takes a constant value attribute that enables the reuse of existing constant folding compiler passes. \item[\mlirop{eqsat}{egraph}] encompasses a piece of code on which equality saturation can be executed.
-All \mlirop{eqsat}{eclass} operations must be contained within an \mlirop{eqsat}{egraph} operation.
-Operations within this operation's region can access values defined outside of it, but not the other way around. \item [\mlirop{eqsat}{yield}] is a terminator that closes off an e-graph.
-It takes as operands the \mlirop{eqsat}{eclass} results that can be accessed by operations outside of the \mlirop{eqsat}{egraph}. \end{description}

-\paragraph{Inserting E-Classes} We implement a pass that automatically inserts the required \mlirdialect{eqsat} operations within a \mlirop{func}{func} operation.
-Concretely, each argument and each operation result is wrapped in a corresponding \mlirop{eqsat}{eclass} operation, and all references to the original values are replaced with references to the e-classes' results.

-In our implementation of e-class insertion, we focus on pure, straight-line functions.\jules{This section now doesn't give much of a vision for control flow.
-By properly extending concept and implementation we could paint a nicer picture here.} This proves to be sufficiently expressive to replicate existing equality saturation applications (\autoref{sec:evaluation}).
-Specifically, these restrictions allow the rewriting process to reorder operations freely, and replace values without worrying about side-effects or control flow.
+A new compiler pass embeds the e-graph in the \ac{ir} by inserting an \mlirop{equiva\-lence}{graph} operation around the operations in a \mlirop{func}{func} operation (\circled[fig:eqsat overview]{1}).
+Values within the graph are left unchanged.
+When rewriting adds equivalence terms, \mlirop{equivalence}{class} operations are inserted and their uses updated to reference the new class results instead of the original values.